 Launching both simultaneously was a confusing challenge.
 I was forever getting the two confused, as each had different requirements, goals, and expectations.
 This would result in things being overlooked or double-checked.
-I asserted that I would never again make the mistake to two simultaneous product launches — it is just too bewildering.
+I asserted that I would never again make the mistake to two simultaneous product launches—it is just too bewildering.

-Fast forward seven years and I did it again.
-After years of being a “future” project, I recently launched TAS Trader, an e-publication.
+Fast forward seven years later and I did it again.
+After years of being a “future” project, I launched TAS Trader, an e-publication.
 (It is laid out like a printed newsletter, but distributed electronically.)
 It is an advertiser-supported publication.
 Right on its heels was another “someday” project, an e-newsletter, Medical Call Center News.
 It is supported by a sponsor.

 Although neither is printed and both rely on email for connect with readers, the similarities end there.
 Their design is different, their cost structures are different, their distribution is different, the revenue models are different, and their supporting websites are different.